-There are 5 listed requirements that need to be met.
-Item A., B. and D. will be met.
-The applicant will be asking for relief from item C. Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.
+There are five listed requirements that need to be met.
+The applicant will be asking for relief from the first part of item C. Item B. and D. will be met.
+Based upon the information in the staff report and the testimony and evidence provided at the public hearing, the Board of Zoning Adjustment must determine if the proposal meets the standards established in the LDC for a Conditional Use Permit.

-Published Date: August 13, 2018 Page 1 of 13 Case 18CUP1009
+Published Date: September 25, 2018 Page 1 of 12 Case 18CUP1080